-5. Process
+3.3 Process

-5.1 In the event of a cardiac arrest, CPR will take place in accordance with the current Resuscitation Council (UK) guidelines unless:
+In the event of a cardiac arrest, CPR will take place in accordance with the current Resuscitation Council (UK) guidelines unless:

-- a valid DNACPR decision or an Advance Decision to Refuse Treatment is in place and made known - there is clear evidence of a recent verbal refusal of CPR (expressed by a person with capacity at that time) as this needs to be considered when making a best interest's decision.

-The clinician responsible at the time makes the decision that CPR is not appropriate for other justifiable reasons.
+- a valid DNACPR decision or an Advance Decision to Refuse Treatment is in place and made known. - there is clear evidence of a recent verbal refusal of CPR (expressed by a person with capacity at that time) as this needs to be considered when making a best interest's decision. - the clinician responsible at the time makes the decision that CPR is not appropriate for other justifiable reasons.

-- 5.2 In the event of registered health care staff finding a person with no signs of life and clear clinical signs of prolonged death, and with no DNACPR decision or an Advance Decision to refuse CPR, they must rapidly assess the case to establish whether it is appropriate to commence CPR, mindful of the need to be trained in 'recognition of life extinct' (ROLE).
+In the event of registered health care staff finding a person with no signs of life and clear clinical signs of prolonged death, and with no DNACPR decision or an Advance Decision to refuse CPR, they must rapidly assess the case to establish whether it is appropriate to commence CPR, mindful of the need to be trained in 'recognition of life extinct' (ROLE).

 Ambulance Staff should follow current policy and Joint Royal Colleges Ambulance Liaison Committee (JRCALC) guidelines.
-Consideration of the following will help to form a decision, based on their professional judgement which can be justified and later documented: - what is the likely expected outcome of undertaking CPR? - is the undertaking of CPR contravening the Human Rights (Jersey) Law 2000. - is there recent evidence of a clearly maintained verbal refusal of CPR?
-This needs to be carefully considered when making a best interests decision on behalf of the person - Provided the registered health care staff member has demonstrated a rationale for their decision-making, the employing organisation will support the member of staff if this decision is challenged. - In hospital where death has occurred without a person receiving CPR or without a valid DNACPR order, the lead Resuscitation Officer should be informed. - 5.3 The British Medical Association, Royal College of Nursing and Resuscitation Council (UK) guidelines consider it appropriate for a DNACPR decision to be made in the following circumstances: - where the person's condition indicates that effective CPR is unlikely to be successful - when CPR is likely to be followed by a length and quality of life not acceptable to the person - where CPR is not in accord with the recorded, sustained wishes of the person who is deemed mentally competent or who has a valid applicable Advanced Decision to Refuse Treatment (ADRT) - 5.4 The decision-making framework is illustrated in Diagram 1.
+Consideration of the following will help to form a decision, based on their professional judgement which can be justified and later documented:

+- What is the expected outcome of undertaking CPR? - Is the undertaking of CPR contravening the Human Rights (Jersey) Law 2000? - Is there recent evidence of a clearly maintained verbal refusal of CPR?
+This needs to be carefully considered when making a best interest's decision on behalf of the person. - Provided the registered health care staff member has demonstrated a rationale for their decision-making, the employing organisation will support the member of staff if this decision is challenged. - In hospital where death has occurred without a person receiving CPR or without a valid DNACPR order, the lead Resuscitation Officer should be informed.

+The British Medical Association, Royal College of Nursing and Resuscitation Council (UK) guidelines consider it appropriate for a DNACPR decision to be made in the following circumstances:

+- Where the person's condition indicates that effective CPR is unlikely to be successful. - When CPR is likely to be followed by a length and quality of life not acceptable to the person. - Where CPR is not in accordance with the recorded, sustained wishes of the person who is deemed mentally competent or who has a valid applicable Advanced Decision to Refuse Treatment (ADRT).

+The decision-making framework is illustrated in Diagram 1.
 When considering making a DNACPR decision for a person it is important to consider the following:

-- is cardiac arrest a clear possibility for this person?
-If not, this policy will probably not apply - if cardiac arrest is a clear possibility for the person, and CPR may be successful, will it be followed by a length and quality of life that would not be of overall benefit to the person?
+- Is cardiac arrest a clear possibility for this person?
+If not, this policy will not apply. - If cardiac arrest is a clear possibility for the person, and CPR may be successful, will it be followed by a length and quality of life that would not be of overall benefit to the person?
 The person's views and wishes in this situation are essential and must be respected.
 If the person lacks capacity a best interest determination should be made.
-The Consultant or GP will seek the views of those interested in the welfare of the person. - The person should be informed of the DNACPR decision unless they will clearly be harmed by this information; in which case the rationale for not discussing it should be fully documented in the medical notes.
+The Consultant or GP will seek the views of those interested in the welfare of the person. - The person should be informed of the DNACPR decision unless they will clearly be harmed by this information; in which case the rationale for not discussing it should be fully documented in the medical notes. - Clinicians should establish whether someone holds a Power of Attorney or is a Delegate if the patient lacks capacity.
+Clinicians should identify relatives and discuss the proposed DNACPR approach with them in any event.